KMS1260/Digital-Forensics-Data-Protection-Lifecycle/04-performing-digital-forensics/README.md

 We notice that this tool shows a total of 7 numbered entries.
 One more than what fdisk was able to discover.

-> ⚠️**Note** If the output of testdisk is not well organzied by columns, enter reset, then run the testdiskcommand again.
+> ⚠️**Note** If the output of testdisk is not well organsied by columns, enter reset, then run the testdiskcommand again.

-Use fiwalk to analyze the drive image.
+Use fiwalk to analyse the drive image.

 - Enter the following to view the output of this drive image analysis tool through the less viewer.
 ```bash